tmk-tran/dotnet-pet-hotel/README.md

 `GET /api/petowners/` should return a list of pet owner objects.
 A Pet Owner should have a read-only `petCount` field that contains the number of pets that belong to the pet owner.

-`GET /api/pets/:id` should return the `PetOwner` object with the given id.

 `POST /api/petowners/` should create a new pet object.
 The body of the HTTP post should contain the `PetOwner` object in JSON format with all required fields.

 `DELETE /api/petowners/:id` should delete the Pet Owner with the given primary key (id).